 - 1 tablespoon of oil for sauteing (optional)

 - 3 ounces baked tofu cut into small cubes

 - 2 tablespoons vegan fish sauce (recipe above)

-- 2 tablespoons Bragg’s Liquid Aminos (gluten-free), or soy sauce
+- 2 tablespoons Bragg’s Liquid Aminos or tamari

-- 1 to 2 cloves of garlic, pressed or finely minced
+- 1 to 2 cloves of garlic, minced

 Scoop a generous helping of the filling into a lettuce cup, or over a bowl of rice.
 Spoon on the waterfall sauce, and then garnish with thinly sliced cucumber, and chopped peanuts.
 Devour!